fqantonio/aqua/JOURNAL.md

 - [x] Test autonomy;

 Consumes 5% of energy in 40 minutes at a speed around 1 m/s (4 km/h) speed.
 So, up to 80% will have an autonomy of 160 minutes...
 2.5 hours.
 Up to 60%, the limit, 5 hours.
-radio working fine.
+Radio working fine.
 GPS came late.
 During one hour didn't connect.
 In the end of the test it fix with 5/6 satelites.
 In the second day the same.
 Never fix and it doesn't show any satelite.
 In the afternoon I unplug and plug again the GPS and it starts wotking wit 6 satelites fixed.
 Is it the connector?
 Will we need a second GPS?
 With this problem we cannot rub by waypoints.
 Between measured tension there is a 1 V diference.
 Need to check again.
 Small entrance of water on port hull: bujons need to be better fixed.

 ![](Photos/aguaBombordoJan2026.jpeg)